Skip to content

 No. Markup expresses profit as a percentage of cost.
 Margin expresses the same profit as a percentage of selling price.
 For a positive profit, markup is always a larger number than margin.
 A 50% markup is a 33.3% margin.

 It depends entirely on industry, volume, and cost structure.
 Retailers typically mark up 30-150%, restaurants 300-500%, luxury goods 500%+.
-Look at what comparable businesses charge and work backwards from sustainable gross margin rather than picking a markup percentage in isolation.
+Comparable business pricing and sustainable gross margin are common reference points, rather than picking a markup percentage in isolation.

 No — markup only covers the direct cost of the item.
 Operating expenses (rent, marketing, salaries, utilities) are covered by gross profit after markup.
-A high-volume business can operate on thinner markups; a low-volume one typically needs higher markups to survive.
+High-volume businesses commonly operate on thinner markups; low-volume businesses commonly use higher markups to cover operating expenses.

 How do discounts affect markup?

 Discounts reduce selling price while cost stays the same, so both markup and margin shrink.
-A discount equal to your margin percentage brings gross profit to zero.
-Anything deeper puts you below cost.
+A discount equal to the margin percentage brings gross profit to zero.
+Anything deeper falls below cost.
 Retailers often build higher initial markups to absorb planned discounting on aged inventory.

 Related Calculators